 We have several documents taken from the different clusters based upon how frequently related phrases show up in those documents using clusters.
 The most popular can be first.
 They would be either in proportion to how large or small those clusters might be.
 Or the same number of documents can present to a searcher from each cluster.

 The idea behind this approach is to provide searchers with results that contain the query terms that they searched for in a taxonomy – a classification of results based on the different clusters created from the related phrases.

-The phrase based indexing system can perform other functions, such as helping to find duplicate content on the Web, and filtering out spam in search results, but those aspects of the indexing system are still under review by the patent office.
+The phrase-based indexing system can perform other functions, such as helping to find duplicate content on the Web and filtering out spam in search results.
+However, those aspects of the indexing system are still under review by the patent office.